Reservation process and legals

 Step 5.
 Legal completion - the final step

 You’re nearly there.
 Legal completion is the final step.
-This is when your lender releases the funds to pay for your home.
+This is when your mortgage lender releases the funds to pay for your home.
 This is all done through your solicitor.

 Don’t forget, we’re always on hand to help you every step of the way.
 And we’ll do whatever we can to make sure you can move in and start enjoying life in your new Keepmoat home and as soon as possible.